dbuscaglia/db_challenge/README.md

 Scale:
 ======
-RethinkDB has impressive blackbox scaling ability.  however, I would not use this for a production scale environment.  neither would I use mongoDB, as it has issues when its sharding scheme does not work as well as mongo enthusiasts have said.
-I have spoken with many engineers at various startups and they have had issues with mongo.
+RethinkDB has impressive blackbox scaling ability.
+However, I would not use this for a production scale environment.
+Neither would I use mongoDB, as it has issues when its sharding scheme does not work as well as mongo enthusiasts have said.
 Couchbase (formerly membase) [http://www.couchbase.com/] is a very proven blackbox cache/persistence store - and works extremely well.
 It employs the common share-nothing nosql approach, and has scaled extremely well at high update / write intensive environments.
 It also has great LRU abilities to "tombstone" inactive records out of the in memory cache - and works extremely well - reducing server costs.

 Notes:
 ------